As communities suffer, local officials struggle to disburse federal aid. Now, a deadline looms.

 Getting the money out the door

 Local officials say they face a Catch-22.
-They want to help residents quickly, but are wary of running afoul of federal rules.
+They want to help residents quickly but are wary of running afoul of federal rules.
 Given limited resources, they want to target the community’s most needy, but are frustrated by long-standing logistical challenges, including language barriers and the lack of Internet access among low-income residents.

 Employees in Bexar County, Tex., have spent up to 16 hours a day on Zoom trying to figure out how to funnel dollars into existing programs or create new ones that fit the federal government’s criteria, said David Marquez, head of the economic development department.
-Many of their questions for Treasury officials — including what documents were needed for rental assistance and how small businesses could spend their funds — went unanswered for weeks, he said.
+Many of their questions for Treasury Department officials — including what documents were needed for rental assistance and how small businesses could spend their funds — went unanswered for weeks, he said.

 “We are trying to open the gates and help as many people as we can, while also maintaining our fiduciary responsibility,” Marquez said.
 “That is what keeps me up at night.”